civican/legisinfo/44-1/bills/C-50/bill_text.md

 advising the Minister and the specified Ministers on potential areas of cooperation with the governments of the provinces and territories and other governments in Canada in relation to the Sustainable Jobs Action Plan or the purpose of this Act;

-engaging relevant partners and stakeholders, **including at the national, regional, provincial, territorial and community levels**, in accordance with the terms of reference; and
+engaging relevant partners and stakeholders, including at the national, regional, provincial, territorial and community levels, in accordance with the terms of reference; and

 addressing any matter or undertaking any activity provided for in the terms of reference or requested by the Minister under section `14` or `15`.

 ### Section 8

-  **(1)** The Council consists of **13** members, who are to be appointed by the Governor in Council, on the recommendation of the Minister, to hold office on a part-time basis and at pleasure for a renewable term of up to three years.
+  **(1)** The Council consists of 13 members, who are to be appointed by the Governor in Council, on the recommendation of the Minister, to hold office on a part-time basis and at pleasure for a renewable term of up to three years.

   **(1.1)** The Council is composed of the following members: